Congo African Grey Parrot for Sale

-Congo African Grey Parrot is most famously known for their high intelligence and fantastic talking ability. but they are so much more.
+Congo African Grey Parrot for Sale is most famously known for their high intelligence and fantastic talking ability. but they are so much more.
 They can make outstanding companions and they are extremely social.
 The decision to add a Congo African Grey Parrot to the family should not be taken lightly.
 They require lots of training and consistent love and interaction.
 It is a life-long commitment but one that can be extremely rewarding.
 Congo Greys are large with a light grey face, and bright red tail. these birds can live as long as 50-70 years.

 Like any parrot, a healthy diet is important for the African Grey Congo.
 In addition to a good pelleted diet, fresh fruits and vegetables are needed to give them good nutrition, though they cannot eat certain seeds such as avocado and fruit pits.
 Some good fruits and vegetables include broccoli, Brussels sprouts, green & black-eyed peas, banana, and cantaloupe.
 They should also be allowed nuts such as almonds, rice, pasta, unsweetened cereal, and eggs.
 The African Grey is a highly intelligent parrot that requires constant stimulation and attention.
 If they do not receive enough of both they will usually develop behavior problems.
 A highly problematic behavior problem seen in African Greys is feather plucking.
 This is a form of self-mutilation, which can range from moderate to serve.
 In moderate cases the bird will pluck some feathers, in severe cases, they can pluck themselves almost entirely bald.
 The longer a parrot plucks the harder it is to break them of it.
 There are several causes of feather plucking, which include both behavioral and medical reasons.
 If your Grey starts to pluck it is critical that you consult your veterinarian before the plucking reaches severe levels.